Benelli M4 922r

 20. Floorplates

-Here is the list of 13 of the 20 specific parts that the Benelli M4 has from the previous list (swap 3 to 4 out with American-made parts):
+List of 13 of the 20 specific parts that the Benelli M4 has from the previous list:

 1. Receiver